injilashah/Multi-Agent-Retrieval-Augmented-Generation-System/README.md

 # Multi-Agent-Retrieval-Augmented-Generation-System

 The System is designed to query and retrieve relevant information from a document set using multiple specialized Agents.
+###Note: Due to resource constraints the "facebook/bart-large-cnn" was used for Final output Generation which affects the generation quality.

 # System Flow showing interaction between multiple agents.

 <img src="flow.png" alt="FLOW" style="width: 230px; height: 230px; border-radius: 50%;">